elenaperadze/elenaperadze/README.md

 - 🧬 I'm interested in <b>bioinformatics, genetics and BioPython</b>

-- 🎮 You can invite me to Homeworld: Deserts of Kharak
+- 🎮 You can invite me to Homeworld: Deserts of Kharak and Homeworld 2

 - 📫 You can reach me on IRC: <b>elena_re</b>